ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 - 🛠 Instructions for the release notes to assist *recipe developers* to adapt their recipe in light of the *backward-incompatible change* available.
-- 🛠 General instructions for *recipe developers* working on *user recipes* to enable them to adapt their code related to *backward-incompatible changes* available (see `ESMValTool_Tutorial: issue
+- 🛠 If applicable, instructions for *recipe developers* working on *user recipes* to enable them to adapt their code related to *backward-incompatible changes* available (see `ESMValTool_Tutorial: issue
   #263 <https://github.com/ESMValGroup/ESMValTool_Tutorial/issues/263>`__)